Tokyo – The shopping experience

 Tokyo – City of contrasts

-Posted by jerry on January 29th, 2007 — Posted in Journal, Travel
+Posted by Jerry on January 29th, 2007 — Posted in Journal, Travel

 Tokyo is a city of contrasts.
 From its mirrorshades skyscrapers to pockets of human-scale tradition, it is a city well worth visiting.
 Unless you are just passing through, it’s worth finding accommodation as close in to Tokyo city as possible.
 Narita, the international airport is 80km from the centre – 90 minutes by bus (which costs Y3000 – or around AUS$30.00 – or ten times that cost by taxi).